silentdance/ram/intl.en-US/User Guide/Identity integration/Role-based SSO (beta version)/Role-based SSO overview.md

 ## Scenario {#section_t5k_rhp_chb .section}

-In scenarios where Alibaba Cloud and the identity management system of an enterprise work together to perform role-based SSO, Alibaba Cloud is the SP and the the enterprise system is the IdP.
-Through role-based SSO, the enterprise can manage users in the local IdP without synchronizing users from your IdP to Alibaba Cloud, and the enterprise employee can log on to Alibaba Cloud using a specific RAM role.
+In scenarios where Alibaba Cloud and the identity management system of an enterprise work together to perform role-based SSO, Alibaba Cloud is the service provider \(SP\) and the enterprise system is the identity provider \(IdP\).
+Through role-based SSO, the enterprise can manage users in the local IdP without synchronizing users from your IdP to Alibaba Cloud, and the enterprise employee can log on to Alibaba Cloud by using a specific RAM role.

 ## Role-based SSO process {#section_wcm_shp_chb .section}